ankumar/architecture/Patterns/Stuff.md

 [![Opensource's value and collaborating with cloud vendors](https://github.com/ankumar/Architecture/blob/master/images/databricks-opensource.png)](https://dbricks.co/ex200221a, "")
 ### <p align="right"><b>- Ali Ghodsi, Co-founder & CEO at data science, big data processing and machine learning company Databricks.</b></p>

-# Anti-patterns:
-* A [big ball of mud](http://www.laputan.org/mud/) is a software system that lacks a perceivable architecture.
-Although undesirable from a software engineering point of view, such systems are common in practice due to business pressures, developer turnover and code entropy.
-They are a type of design anti-pattern.